 Funding & Internships

-UROP grants give students the opportunity to design all aspects of their projects, from identifying a research topic or creative goal to developing a persuasive narrative, reasonable timetable, and appropriate budget.
+The Institute for Scholarship in the Liberal Art's Undergraduate Research Opportunity Program, better known as UROP, gives students the opportunity to design all aspects of their projects, from identifying a research topic or creative goal to developing a persuasive narrative, reasonable timetable, and appropriate budget.
 Each student is guided through this process by a faculty member of their choosing.
-These programs offer a variety of academic year and summer funding opportunities.
+These grant programs offer a variety of academic year and summer funding opportunities.
 Some grants focus on supporting scholarship on particular themes and topics, while others are dedicated to supporting general scholarly and creative endeavors.

 The Kellogg and Kroc Institutes offer summer research grants for undergraduate students at Notre Dame.
 The grants are intended for juniors whose interests include a clear international dimension related to the Kellogg Institute's themes or the themes of the Kroc Institute.
 Grants up to $5,000 each will be awarded for research abroad or, if demonstrably appropriate, in the United States.

 Notre Dame International Study Abroad Programs